Mario-CyberS/RaspbPi-as-mini-Firewall-NAT-Gateway/README.md

 ---

 ## Step 7: Finish WoL Set-up on Pi & Test Wake + RDP from Mac
-ssh into your Pi from your mac and run these commands:
+ssh into your Pi from your mac and run these commands (Assuming your mac is already connected to same Tailscale VPN & has ACL access):

 1. Install wakeonlan on the Pi
 Run this: